andrewtuna05/ECE303/README.md

 - `--help`
     - Use this command to display a brief message listing functionality, available features, and usage syntax

+- Please note that selecting --input will override any --ports or --ip selections!

 Files:
 ---
 - PortScanner.py: Contains functions and main code to run TCP Port Scanner